-More than 15 million people in the U.S. are self-employed, according to a 2019 report from FreshBooks.
+About 16 million people in the U.S. are self-employed, according to a 2021 report from the Pew Research Center.
 For many of these workers, planning for retirement has its own quirks and challenges.
 They can’t rely on a company and the modest contribution limit for a traditional or Roth IRA just isn’t going to cut it.

 What is a SEP IRA?